Grand Duke Michael Alexandrovich of Russia

-Grand Duke Michael Alexandrovich of Russia (Михаи́л Алекса́ндрович; – 13 June 1918) was the youngest son and fifth child of Emperor Alexander III of Russia and youngest brother of Nicholas II.
+Grand Duke Michael Alexandrovich of Russia (Михаил Александрович; – 13 June 1918) was the youngest son and fifth child of Emperor Alexander III of Russia and youngest brother of Nicholas II.
 He was designated Emperor of Russia after his brother abdicated in 1917 and proclaimed him "Emperor Michael II", but Michael declined to take power a day later.

 Michael was born during the reign of his paternal grandfather, Alexander II.
 He was then fourth in line to the throne after his father and elder brothers Nicholas and George.
 After the assassination of his grandfather in 1881, he became third in line and, in 1894, after the death of his father, second in line.
 George died in 1899, leaving Michael as heir presumptive to Nicholas II.

 The birth of Nicholas's son Alexei in 1904 moved Michael back to second in line, but Alexei was gravely ill with haemophilia and Michael suspected the boy would die, leaving him as heir.
 Michael caused a commotion at the imperial court when he took Natalia Sergeyevna Wulfert, a married woman, as a lover.
 Nicholas sent Michael to Orel to avoid scandal but this did not deter Michael, who travelled frequently to see his mistress.
 After the couple's only child, George, was born in 1910, Michael brought Natalia to Saint Petersburg, where she was shunned by society.
 In 1912, Michael shocked Nicholas by marrying Natalia in the hope that he would be removed from the line of succession.
 Michael and Natalia left Russia to live in exile abroad in France, Switzerland and England.